kalilinuxoo7/NewBSD/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [MachinecoinTalk](https://machinecointalk.org/) forums, in the [Development & Technical Discussion board](https://machinecointalk.org/index.php?board=6.0).
+* Discuss on the [BitsendTalk](https://bitsendtalk.org/) forums, in the [Development & Technical Discussion board](https://bitsendtalk.org/index.php?board=6.0).
-* Discuss project-specific development on #machinecoin-core-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=machinecoin-core-dev).
+* Discuss project-specific development on #bitsend-core-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=bitsend-core-dev).
-* Discuss general Machinecoin development on #machinecoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=machinecoin-dev).
+* Discuss general Bitsend development on #bitsend-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=bitsend-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)